MHBT-church/mhbt-church.github.io/content/about.md

 ---
-title: "About"
+title: "About Us"
-subtitle: "About Alpha-Church"
+subtitle: "About Mount Hermon Baptist Temple"
 date: 2018-04-30T10:05:49+10:00
 images: ["img/freely-20445.jpg"]
 draft: false
 ---

-This is an example about page.
+About page info coming soon.

 With a bible quote for good measure!